We believe in our patients and the power of life-changing care. Call today to learn about our empowering programming.

 - You may come directly to our treatment center at any time of the day or night and receive a free assessment on a walk-in basis.

-- For emergency room referrals, the referring professional will simply be asked to fax the prospective patient’s information, and someone from our admissions team will follow up with him or her within 20 minutes.
+- For emergency room referrals, the referring professional will simply be asked to fax the prospective patient’s information, and someone from our admissions team will follow up

 What to Expect